afrisiringo/Nashville-Housing-Data-Cleaning-and-Transforming-with-SQL/README.md

 - **Data Transformation**: Skilled in restructuring and reformatting data to meet specific requirements and improve data usability.
 - **Attention to Detail**: Carefully identified and addressed data quality issues to ensure the integrity of the cleaned dataset.
 - **Workflow Management**: Implemented a structured workflow to maintain data integrity and create a reliable final dataset.

-## Usage

-The SQL script `Data Prep - Nashville Housing.sql` contains the queries used for this project.
-To run the script, you will need access to a SQL Server instance and the raw dataset `Raw Data - Nashville Housing`

 ## Conclusion